WebAssembly/spec/proposals/Exceptions.md

 ### Rethrows

-The _rethrow_ instruction can only appear in the body of a catch block.
-The _rethrow_ instruction always re-throws the exception caught by the referenced catch block.
+The `rethrow` instruction can only appear in the body of a catch block.
+The `rethrow` instruction always re-throws the exception caught by an enclosing catch block.
 This allows the catch block to clean up state before the exception is passed back to the next enclosing try block.

-Associated with the _rethrow_ instruction is a _label_.
+Associated with the `rethrow` instruction is a _label_.
 The label is used to disambiguate which exception is to be rethrown, when inside nested catch blocks.

 The label is the relative block depth to the corresponding try block for which the catching block appears.

-For example consider the following example:
+For example consider the following:

 ```
 try